ICE-Score: Instructing Large Language Models to Evaluate Code: Experiment Setup

 \section{Experiment Setup}

-We evaluate the effectiveness of LLMs as evaluators of code generation using \texttt{GPT-3.5-turbo}\footnote{\url{https://platform.openai.com/docs/models/gpt-3-5}} across multiple datasets and programming languages.
-We conduct two experiments to investigate the correlation between LLM-based evaluations and human preference and functional correctness, respectively.
-We compare the performance of LLM-based evaluations against seven automatic evaluation metrics, including the state-of-the-art CodeBERTScore~\citep{zhou2023codebertscore}.
+We evaluate the effectiveness of \texttt{ICE-Score} using GPT-3.5 (\texttt{GPT-3.5-turbo}\footnote{\url{https://platform.openai.com/docs/models/gpt-3-5}}) as the backbone across multiple datasets and programming languages.
+We conduct two experiments to investigate the correlation between \texttt{ICE-Score} and human preference and functional correctness, respectively.
+We compare the performance of LLM-based evaluations against 7 predominant automatic evaluation metrics, including the state-of-the-art CodeBERTScore~\citep{zhou2023codebertscore}.
 To measure the correlation with human preference, we use the CoNaLa dataset~\citep{yin2018mining} and corresponding human annotation on the generated code from various models trained on the dataset~\citep{evtikhiev2022bleu}.
 To measure the correlation with functional correctness, we use the HumanEval-X dataset~\citep{zheng2023codegeex}.
 We do not consider \textbf{distinguishability} as an evaluation option, as prior work~\citep{zhou2023codebertscore} has shown it to be an unreliable meta-metric that cannot substitute for execution-based or human-based ratings.